gmalette/gmalette.github.io-src/_posts/2020-01-29-affordance-for-errors-pt1.md

 __If no illegal state can be represented, we never have to worry about the validity of objects__.

-More often than not, however, we write code that allows represending invalid state.
+More often than not, however, we write code that allows representing invalid state.
 ActiveRecord initialization is a good example, but there are so many others.
 All APIs that use `Hash`es to represent state immediately allow illegal state.
 There are many, many variations of APIs offering this kind of surface for errors, I encourage you to keep your eyes peeled and take notice.

 #### Incomplete Booleans